-I’ve been tempted to delete this article for a while now, since I’ve received so many “wrong wrong wrong” messages – anyway, I’ve decided to leave it here for the sake of completeness as it may actually be of use to some crazy group of people still running ridiculously large Physical Domain Controllers.
+I’ve been tempted to delete this article for a while now, since I’ve received so many “wrong wrong wrong” messages – anyway, I’ve decided to leave it here for the sake of completeness as it may actually be of use to some crazy group of people still running ridiculously large Physical Domain Controllers on really old OSes.
 I’ll spell it out again:

 If you are running your Domain Controller(s) as Virtual Server(s), the scenario discussed in this article does not relate to you or your problem.
 You have some other issue that has nothing to do with the number of Cores/CPUS on your system – but I can tell you that I don’t think changing your socket pool will help you all that much – perhaps read this blog post.

 Also, this issue was only observed on Windows Server 2008 instances of Active Directory on Physical servers at the time.

 Around the web, everyone seems to be saying words to the effect of “yeah, that’s because of a security update to protect against DNS Spoofing that increased the number of sockets up to around 5000 for DNS – just change your socket pool down to xxxx sockets”.
 That’s all well and good – but WHY!?

 I tried to find an answer to this question and ended up falling down a rabbit hole of circular commentary.
 Yes, the patch did cause more sockets to be open, and effectively as a result, more memory was allocated to DNS.
 I wanted to know why so MUCH and only on some of my systems !?

 It turns out that buried within this article at Microsoft, there is a statement regarding the amount of RAM DNS will use on a system.
 What may not be clear about this is that it all depends on how many “CPUs” are present on your system: